LoveOfTwoGods/Ventis-spouse/README.md

  !
 I curse a lot

  !
-I like to flirt if I more confidance with you but If you don't like it,I stop doing it don't worry
+I like to flirt as a joke if I more confidance with you but If you don't like it,I stop doing it don't worry

  Also an artist~~ Im a digital artist but I draw on the pc and with mouse,so my drawings are not that good...;D I dont care so much tho